+The university is governed by a Board of Trustees, President, Provost, Academic Council and a number of other academic and administrative officers.
 Under the provisions of the Founding Grant, the Board of Trustees is custodian of the endowment and all the properties of Stanford University.
-The board administers the invested funds, sets the annual budget and determines policies for operation and control of the university.
-Among the powers given to the trustees by the Founding Grant is the power to appoint a president.
 The board delegates broad authority to the president to operate the university and to the faculty on certain academic matters.
-The formal legal name is "The Board of Trustees of the Leland Stanford Junior University." stanford.edu/about/administration
+The formal legal name is "The Board of Trustees of the Leland Stanford Junior University." stanford.edu/about/leadership-and-governance

-Board of Trustees (as of January 1, 2024)
+Board of Trustees (as of February 1, 2025)

-Felix J. Baker.
-Co-Founder and Managing Partner, Baker Brothers Investments.
+Felix J. Baker,

-New York, NY
+Co-Founder and Managing Partner, Baker Brothers Investments, New York, NY

-Richard N. Barton.
-Co-Founder and Chief Executive Officer, Zillow.
+Richard N. Barton,

-Seattle, WA
+Co-Founder and Co-Executive Chairman, Zillow, Seattle, WA